 Product images set a mood

-One of the things we tell our customers is to use photos of people using the product.
+One of the things you could try is to use photos of people using the product.
 Or the product in use.
 It doesn’t matter if you sell coffee machines or dresses.
 If you add people, your product will look friendlier and people will see themselves using your products.

+In the photo above, we’ve combined two images of the same bed to demonstrate what you can do with your photos.
 See the difference?
-That Ikea bed is much more appealing.
-Ikea does a awesome job in this, both in their magazines, on their website and in their stores.
+That Ikea bed is much more appealing when it appears in a room — you can easily imagine how it will fit in your own room.
+Ikea does an awesome job in this, both in their magazines, on their website and in their stores.
 Product images like this are becoming more and more common, so be sure you’re not the last one to do this!

 Using product images with the products in use works best, because people will be able to see themselves using that product.
 It’s as close as you can get to an in-store experience.
 People want to buy the product online, but an image will never replace picking a product up, looking at it from all angles or trying it on.
 We need to try to give our customers that same experience.
-For the same reason testimonials work so well, by the way.
+You can even add small videos to present your products in another way, or to demonstrate certain features.

 Quality of your product images

 It seems so obvious to use high quality images.
-But we have been telling you to reduce the file size for years, right.
+But we have been telling you to reduce the file size for years, right?
 First of all, that doesn’t mean you have to use a crappy, blurred image of just a few kBs.
 The tools mentioned in our image SEO article don’t reduce the quality of an image, for instance.
 They remove meta / Exif data and things like that, but your image will still look awesome.
+Plus, browsers can now work with a number of new image formats (like WebP) that provide drastically better quality images at a smaller size.
+And WordPress can now lazy load your images, so your site won’t load all the images at once — making it appear faster.

-Secondly, internet connections are getting faster.
-We’re a lucky country, as in the Netherlands broadband internet is everywhere.
-There are just a few so-called white spots (locations with no internet at all), with a total size of a couple of baseball fields.
-That also means we’ll have less difficulties downloading your larger product image files.
+Also, internet connections are still getting faster.
+In many countries, broadband internet is everywhere.
+That also means people’ll have less difficulties downloading your larger product image files.
 You’ll need larger images anyway, as that leads us to another necessary feature of online shops: ability to zoom product images.

 Ability to zoom

 Have you ever picked up a backpack or daypack to inspect the lining?
 Is it waterproof, does it protect your stuff well?
 You want to be able to take a closer look at details.
 That’s what zooming product images is for.
-My personal pet peeve when it comes to this, is when the zoomed image is exactly the same size (or even smaller) than the product image that was already shown.
+But, it’s so annoying when the zoomed image is exactly the same size (or even smaller) than the product image that was already shown.
 This still happens frequently!
 A lot of online shops simply import product images from manufacturers (or even download them from other shops that sell the same product) without testing the image first.
-This ruins user experience in my book.
+This ruins user experience.

 Woocommerce states that the minimum dimensions should be 800×800 pixels.
 That seems to make sense, as it will perfectly fit most tablets as well without any problem.
 Smaller will lead to distortion, and we have established you want quality images, right?